maciejsachajdak/ASP.NET-Project/README.md

       ![image](https://github.com/maciejsachajdak/ASP.NET-Project/assets/119767371/beb187d8-82ea-417c-9246-f982920ffcd2)
         * Paste link copied before and select Path on you computer where you want deploy project, click "Trust Project" and wait
       ![image](https://github.com/maciejsachajdak/ASP.NET-Project/assets/119767371/21fd00a7-b582-421d-8612-a7abb56f358a)
         * Now you must configruate _appsetting.json_.
 You must change data in underlined instruction, Change blank place to name of ypur SQL Server.
+Make shure that you dont have any database named _Project_, if you have you must change parameter after _database=_ in underlined code, you must chose new database name.
       ![image](https://github.com/maciejsachajdak/ASP.NET-Project/assets/119767371/30b781ce-1d76-4ddb-a961-14e92d41bce0)
          * In the next step you must add migration to your project to do this thing in terminal:
                * Make sure that you are in Project folder, if not write: _cd ./your_project_dirrectory_, then make sure that you have installed Entity Framework Core CLI tool                    named dotnet ef, if not: _dotnet tool install --global dotnet-ef_ write it to Terminal